FyraLabs/skystreamer/README.md

 You may also stream the data into a CSV file, or a newline-delimited JSON file (JSONL).

+### As a library

+Please see the `skystreamer/examples` directory for examples on how to use SkyStreamer as a library.

 ## Older implementation

 SkyStreamer was originally implemented as a simple Python script.
 You can find the old implementation in the `legacy` directory.